-The passenger sensing system is designed to enable (may inflate) the right front passenger's frontal airbag anytime the system senses that a person of adult size is sitting properly in the right front passenger's seat.
-When the passenger sensing system has allowed the airbag to be enabled, the on indicator will light and stay lit to remind you that the airbag is active.
+The passenger sensing system is designed to enable (may inflate) the right front passenger's airbag or airbags anytime the system senses that a person of adult size is sitting properly in the right front passenger's seat.
+When the passenger sensing system has allowed the airbag or airbags to be enabled, the on indicator will light and stay lit to remind you that the airbag or airbags are active.

-For some children who have outgrown child restraints and for very small adults, the passenger sensing system may or may not turn off the right front passenger's frontal airbag, depending upon the person's seating posture and body build.
+For some children who have outgrown child restraints and for very small adults, the passenger sensing system may or may not turn off the right front passenger's airbag or airbags, depending upon the person's seating posture and body build.
 Everyone in your vehicle who has outgrown child restraints should wear a safety belt properly - whether or not there is an airbag for that person.

 If a person of adult-size is sitting in the right front passenger's seat, but the off indicator is lit, it could be because that person is not sitting properly in the seat.
 If this happens, turn the vehicle off and ask the person to place the seatback in the fully upright position, then sit upright in the seat, centered on the seat cushion, with the person's legs comfortably extended.
 Restart the vehicle and have the person remain in this position for about two minutes.
-This will allow the system to detect that person and then enable the passenger's airbag.
+This will allow the system to detect that person and then enable the passenger's airbag or airbags.

 If the airbag readiness light in the instrument panel cluster ever comes on and stays on, it means that something may be wrong with the airbag system.
 If this ever happens, have the vehicle serviced promptly, because an adult-size person sitting in the right front passenger's seat may not have the protection of the frontal airbag.
-See Airbag Readiness Light on page 3-33 for more on this, including important safety information.
+See Airbag Readiness Light on page 3-34 for more on this, including important safety information.

-A thick layer of additional material such as a blanket, or aftermarket equipment such as seat covers, seat heaters, and seat massagers, can affect how well the passenger sensing system operates.
-Remove any additional material from the seat cushion before reinstalling or securing the child restraint or small occupant.
+Aftermarket equipment, such as seat covers, can affect how well the passenger sensing system operates.
 You may want to consider not using seat covers or other aftermarket equipment if your vehicle has the passenger sensing system.
-See Adding Equipment to Your Airbag-Equipped Vehicle on page 1-64 for more information about modifications that can affect how the system operates.
+See Adding Equipment to Your Airbag-Equipped Vehicle on page 1-67 for more information about modifications that can affect how the system operates.